-Aging is a normal process of life.
+Aging is a normal process of life, but many fear the signs of “old age”.
 As you age there may be signs you notice that indicate your body is changing.
-You may wonder what’s considered normal and what you can do to help promote good health as you get older.
+You may wonder what’s considered normal, healthy aging, what are signs of aging well, what is not a normal sign of aging, and what you can do to help promote good health as you get older.
 Graying hair, additional wrinkles in your skin, and slower metabolism are all common signs of aging.
 Aging gracefully doesn’t just include looking younger, you can incorporate healthy habits to feel better as you age as well.

 What Are the First Physical Signs of Aging?

 Some of the earliest physical signs of aging include the physical changes of graying hair and wrinkles, but there are changes happening in your body that aren’t as easily noticeable.
 The cardiovascular system, bones, digestive system, urinary tract, and mental health can all be affected as well.
 To promote cardiovascular health, it’s important to get regular daily exercise.
 Activities as simple as brisk walking, lifting light weights, and yoga can be a great way to move your body and increase your heart rate.
 Consuming healthy foods, limiting alcohol consumption, managing stress, and getting the proper amount of sleep are all helpful in promoting heart health.

 One of the concerns of aging is the decrease in size and density of bones, leaving them more susceptible to fracture.
 Many people also lose height as they age.
 To help support bone health, consuming adequate amounts of calcium and vitamin D may help decrease the risk of fracture.
 Eating foods high in calcium and vitamin D is an easy way to aid in increasing the levels in the body.
 There are also vitamin D and calcium supplements available for those who feel like they aren’t getting enough in their diets.
 Regular exercise, eating a healthy diet, and staying mentally active are especially important as you age.